 B.1.
 Detailed Methodology of First-Round Expert Interviews

 In-depth, semi-structured interviews were conducted with a diverse range of stakeholders from Beijing and Hong Kong.
 Respondents were interviewed individually on their perceptions of carbon neutrality, the policies they perceived as most important for achieving the goal, and future planning strategies.
 Most of the questions were designed to be open-ended, with close-ended questions saved for the scoring of decarbonisation policies.
 The interviews were divided into three sections.
 The first section contained factual questions on the background of respondents, ensuring they were experts with sufficient knowledge.
 Questions relating personal stories were added to create a friendly atmosphere and build rapport (Bryman, 2008).
-The second part involved questions on the conceptualisations of carbon neutrality.
+The second part involved questions on the conceptualizations of carbon neutrality.
 The third involved discussion energy supply and demand measures, factors enabling and hindering energy decarbonisation.
 Pilot interviews were conducted with two energy researchers to test how the questions were framed.
 Changes to the script were made to clarify ambiguous terms and rearrange the sequencing.

 The sampling strategy was informed by previous studies on energy policies.
 In a qualitative study on climate-resilient electricity system, three stakeholder categories of regulators, engineers and investors were interviewed (Metz, Darch, & Workman, 2016).
 This paper broadened the scope to cover academics and green groups as energy demand and supply also has an important social component.
 Four stakeholder groups were interviewed in Hong Kong and Beijing: regulators and government advisors (R), industry practitioners (I), academics (A) and green group representatives in the civil society (G).
 A total of 32 interviews were conducted, equally split between Beijing and Hong Kong experts, and equally divided across four stakeholder categories for parallel comparison.
 Although overall interview structures were the same, some questions were modified to cater for each stakeholder category to elicit responses based on specific expertise.
 For instance, government respondents (R) were prompted to reflect more on how institutional structures influence carbon neutrality strategies.

 Purposive sampling was used to identify interviewees with rich information on carbon and energy policies, as well as decision-making power (Palinkas et al., 2015; Patton, 2002).
-They were expected to understand the potential gains and underlying challenges in decarbonising the electricity system and managing infrastructures of demand to cope with supply-side transitions.
+They were expected to understand the potential gains and underlying challenges in decarbonizing the electricity system and managing infrastructures of demand to cope with supply-side transitions.
 An effort was made to balance stakeholders with expertise in energy supply, demand and infrastructure.
 Specific experts on electricity generation, transport, building and industry in Beijing and Hong Kong were selected to ensure policy recommendations correspond with the cities’ emissions profiles.
 After purposive sampling to confirm a list of experts that fit the above criteria, they were accessed through institutional contacts.
 It was discovered that government-affiliated research institutions have close relations with national and city governments, who can share useful anecdotes about the policymaking processes.
 Therefore, interviews were conducted with government advisors commissioned to research climate and energy policies for the government.